-The Protein Explorer (activated in the toolbar here are stored in the same files on disk as detailed in Chapter 2.1 and 2.3, but they are managed differently.
+The Protein Explorer (activated in the toolbar /E) is an alternative way of managing your protein sequences.
+The sequences are stored in the same files on disk as detailed in Chapter 2.1 and 2.3, but they are managed differently.